kumoji/Libproject/readme.txt

 Hello World!
-i promise that git is easy to use! this true for git and the understanding in this tutorial is good
+i promise that git is easy to use! this true for git and the understanding in this tutorial is good!

+i am now getting somewhere with this git management!